fcrozatier/ts-helpers/README.md

 ## Types

-- `type`: Returns a string representation of the type of an object more precise type than `typeof`.
+- `type`: Returns a string representation of the type of an object and is more precise than `typeof`.

 ```js
 // null / undefined types